skylord123/ForeCal/docs/timeline-sync/NODE-RED-SETUP.md

 This guide walks you through setting up Node-RED to serve timeline pins to ForeCal using the local Pebble Timeline emulation built into the `node-red-pebble-timeline` nodes.
 No token or Rebble Web Services are required.

+## Example Flows

+### Sync Home Assistant Calendar to Timeline

+See [docs/timeline-sync/flows/sync-home-assistant-calendar-to-timeline.md](flows/sync-home-assistant-calendar-to-timeline.md) for a complete walkthrough and flow export.

 ## Prerequisites

 - Node-RED installed and running